AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 Sample output:
 Total eggs = 0.75
 ```
-If you were to print the variables of eggs and down, you would see that the values are 9 & 12 respectively.
+If you were to print the variables `eggs` and `dozen`, you would see that the values are 9 & 12 respectively.
 </p>
 </details>

 ### Assignment 1.5.1
 You will explore the PlanetTravel program called FivePlanetTravel.
 The program is set up to plan a five-planet tour!
 STEP 15: